brotame/multi-step-form/README.md

 </style>
 ```

+If you want to apply the class to the _Checkboxes_ and _Radio_ inputs, make sure to set the style to **Custom** inside the element settings in the Webflow designer.

 ### Alert

 Aside from the warning CSS class that is applied to the inputs, you can also alert the user.
 You have two options: